KimHong-Vo/Springboot-hibernateJPA-Reactjs-connect/README.md

       + npm install -g sass
       + npm install react-router
       + npm install react-router-dom
+      + open file New.js, at line 19, change url to : http://yourLocalIp:8080/workspace/myWorkspace
+      + *find your local ip by open your terminal and run ipconfig command, it's at IPv4 address
  - Back end & database: create a database has name in application.properties file in back end project

 STEP BY STEP DOING